IyadHamid/StevensonVex1965Y-TippingPoint/Log.md

 - Implemented max velocity for `inteldrive::driveTo` and `inteldrive::turnTo`
 - Added `inteldrive::driveInPolygon`
   - Reasoning: used to test PID constants
 #### Testing:
 - Refined drive PID values

+### 1/6/22
+- Now using voltage control instead of percent for motors in `inteldrive`
+  - Replaced with `vel * 150.0` using `mV` units
+  - Reasoning: percent making weird calculations making robot more difficult to control
+- Fixed memory permission error
+  - Recaptured this in lambdas prior to usage

 ## TODO
 - Need to add things to `README.md`